AdityaBagad/YouTube-Video-Downloader/README.md

 ```
 pip3 install pytube
 ```
-2. For Documentation for this API check [here](https://python-pytube.readthedocs.io/en/latest/)
+2. The Documentation for this API check [here](https://python-pytube.readthedocs.io/en/latest/)

 ## Instructions to Run the Application